mtlynch/mtlynch.io/_posts/2018-07-24-resurrecting-1.md

 Whoops, `make` failed with an error about a missing Windows header file.

-Was this library still maintained?
+Was that code still maintained?

 {% assign fig_caption = "CRF++ [change history](https://github.com/taku910/crfpp/commits/master), showing the last commit in 2015" | markdownify | remove: "<p>" | remove: "</p>" %}